aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 ## **Merge Specific Slides From Presentations**

-This Java code shows you how to select and combine specific slides from different presentations to get one output presentation:
+This Javascript code shows you how to select and combine specific slides from different presentations to get one output presentation:

 ```javascript
     var pres1 = new  aspose.slides.Presentation("pres1.pptx");